List of Fast & Furious characters: Kenny Linder

-Fast X
+Antagonists introduced in Fast X

 Dante Reyes

 Dante Reyes is the son of the fallen Brazilian kingpin Hernan Reyes who wants to exact revenge against Dom and his family for his father's death, the theft of his organization's money and the end of his family's control over Rio de Janeiro underworld.
-To achieve this, Dante will join forces with Cipher to go after Dom.
-Dante Reyes is portrayed by Jason Momoa.
+In order to do this, Dante attacks Cipher's base and blackmails her men into turning against her and working with him, threatening otherwise to kill their families.